-Our beautiful collection of 130 fabrics will cope with most “normal” wear and tear.
+Our beautiful collection of around 100 fabrics will cope with most "normal" wear and tear.

 If there’s animal hair, dust and fuzz on the surface then vacuum with a special upholstery attachment for velvet.
 Run the attachment gently back and forth over the velvet until the surface is clean.

 If you don't have a vacuum attachment, simply place an old pair of tights over the vacuum’s nozzle - it will work just as well.
 As above, be gentle.

 If you spill something on your velvet, don’t panic.
 Take a clean, absorbent cloth or paper towel and soak up the excess liquid.
 Do not dab or rub the spill, as this will force the liquid deeper into the fibres.
 Leave the cloth in place until it has absorbed most of the spill then allow the velvet to air dry.

 Dependable and ubiquitous, we all have wood in our homes.
 Don’t just take it for granted but give it some love too

 To clean your wood furniture, use a mix of warm water and mild hand soap.
 Cleaning furniture with water won't hurt it, just be careful not to soak it.
 Try using an old toothbrush for intricately carved corners.
 Wipe the dirt off the surface with soft cloths or paper towels until they come up clean.

 Remember that changes in temperature can cause timber to expand – this is why drawers get a bit stiff.
 Rubbing a wax candle along the runners will work a treat.